Jaaaas/Sinfonia/README.md

 # Sinfonia

-> **Java library that helps the query execution process using a chain construct and Java 8.
+> **Java library that helps the query execution process using Java 8.
 Perform easily queries and updates to any databases.**

 ## Overview